Whistleblower tells Congress the US is concealing ‘multi-decade’ program that captures UFOs - The Boston Globe

 “I was informed in the course of my official duties of a multi-decade UAP crash retrieval and reverse engineering program to which I was denied access,” he said.

-Asked whether the U.S. government had information about extraterrestrial life, Grusch said the U.S. likely has been aware of “non-human” activity since the 1930s.
+Asked whether the US government had information about extraterrestrial life, Grusch said the United States likely has been aware of “non-human” activity since the 1930s.

 The Pentagon has denied Grusch’s claims of a coverup.
 In a statement, Defense Department spokeswoman Sue Gough said investigators have not discovered “any verifiable information to substantiate claims that any programs regarding the possession or reverse-engineering of extraterrestrial materials have existed in the past or exist currently.”
 The statement did not address UFOs that are not suspected of being extraterrestrial objects.